 I can not stress this enough: in this recipe, the secret really is in the sauce.
 Please note: your typical store-bought mayonnaise won’t yield good results.
 Nope, don’t even try using it.

-Typical mayo is heavy and slimy.
-The Tyrant Farms version of mayo uses an olive oil and grapeseed/safflower oil base, so it’s not slimy.
-Or gloopy.
+Typical mayo is too heavy.
+The Tyrant Farms version of mayo uses an olive oil and grapeseed/safflower oil base, so it’s not too thick of gloopy.
 It’s truly a different experience.
-So USE OUR MAYONNAISE/AIOLI RECIPE as a base for this recipe!
+So use our garlic aioli provençal garlic mayonnaise recipe as a base for this recipe!